 - Press the seam and turn the seam to allow the right sides to meet.
 The serged part of the seam will be enclosed.

 - Use your normal machine to stitch down and complete the French seam.
 The neatly overlocked edge will be enclosed in the French seam.

 Serged Seams - Number of Threads

-- The Two Thread or Flatlock Stitch - This interesting stitch joins two pieces of fabric together and the seam, including its neatening, is pulled open to lie flat.
+- Two Thread or Flatlock Stitch - This interesting stitch joins two pieces of fabric together, and the seam, including its neatening, is pulled open to lie flat.
 The finished seam has a ladder effect on one side with two rows of parallel stitches on one side of the seam and the looper stitches on the other side.

-- The Three Thread Serged Seams - The three-thread stitch neatens the seams of stretch fabrics.
+- Three Thread Serged Seams - The three-thread stitch neatens the seams of stretch fabrics.
 The three-thread serged seam is a narrower seam and not as strong as the serger stitched with four threads.

 Serged Seams for Denim and Heavy Duty Fabrics